This depends on the employee’s job duties and how much an employee is paid. If you do not know your FLSA status, you can ask your supervisor

 If you have automatic bill pay from your account, you may want to talk to your financial institution about any necessary changes.

 You may also want to review your current tax withholding elections to make any necessary changes.
 Pay particular attention to additional tax withholding amounts.
-See question 23 for more details.
+See question "Will I need to make any changes to my taxes or withholdings?" for more details.

 No. If you currently have your pay earnings sent to direct deposit, you do not have to make a change.
 If you have automatic bill pay from your account, you may want to talk to your financial institution about any necessary changes